-The Greater Austin Chamber of Commerce will honor Mayor Lee Leffingwell as the 31st recipient of the "Austinite of the Year" award during the Chamber's 137th Annual Meeting.
+The Greater Austin Chamber of Commerce honored Mayor Lee Leffingwell as the 31st recipient of the "Austinite of the Year" award during the Chamber's 137th Annual Meeting.

-This event celebrates our successes of the past year, looks ahead to the future, honors the Austinites of the Year and recognizes the change of leadership at the Board of Directors.
-The Chamber also recognizes the Volunteers of the Year in areas such as Federal & State Advocacy, Talent, Education, Technology & Innovation, Economic Development, Ambassadors, Regional Mobility, Local and Regional Policy, Membership Engagement, Communications, and Membership Development.
+This event celebrateed our successes of the past year, looked ahead to the future, honored the Austinites of the Year and recognized the change of leadership at the Board of Directors.
+The Chamber also recognized the Volunteers of the Year in areas such as Federal & State Advocacy, Talent, Education, Technology & Innovation, Economic Development, Ambassadors, Regional Mobility, Local and Regional Policy, Membership Engagement, Communications, and Membership Development.

 2013 Austinite of the Year